-Cleveland Clinic Abu Dhabi’s Coronary Artery Disease program unites general cardiologists, interventional cardiologists, and cardiac surgeons to provide optimal, individualized care for patients with coronary atherosclerosis.
-The full spectrum of current diagnosis and treatment options is available, using an integrated approach that puts patients first.
+Coronary artery disease (CAD), is also known as coronary atherosclerosis, or coronary heart disease.
+Coronary artery disease is characterized by the narrowing or complete blockage of the coronary artery—the blood vessel leading to the heart—increasing the risk of heart attack.
+Cleveland Clinic Abu Dhabi’s Coronary Artery Disease Program unites general cardiologists, interventional cardiologists, and cardiac surgeons to provide optimal, individualized care for patients with coronary artery disease.
+The full spectrum of current diagnosis and treatment options is available, using an integrated approach that puts Patients First.

 The coronary arteries nurture the heart so that it can pump enough blood to the body.
 High blood pressure, high cholesterol levels, diabetes, and smoking can cause narrowing and complete blockage of these arteries by a build-up of plaque that contains lipids, fibrous tissue, and calcium.

 This condition is called coronary artery disease.
 The restricted blood flow leads to a lack of oxygen supply to the heart muscle, and results in cell damage and corresponding chest pain.
 If the artery is completely blocked, the heart muscle dies and a heart attack occurs.
 This is a life-threatening situation.